 SHAH ALAM: RMN has taken delivery of the second LMS, PCU Sundang, at Shanghai, China today.
-The delivery ceremony was undertaken at the Wuchuan Shipbuilding Co.
+The delivery ceremony took place at the Wuchuan Shipbuilding Co.
 Ltd, Wuchang port in Qidong, Shanghai.
 The ship’s delivery was undertaken by the final delivery committee headed by the LMS team project leader, Kept Abdul Hadi Abdullah, RMN says in a press release.

-The committee had conducted the documentation checks,physical inspection and a sailing demonstration of the ship prior to the signing of the handing over the ship from the shipbuilder.
+The committee had conducted the documentation checks,physical inspection and a sailing demonstration of the ship prior to the signing of the handing over documents with the shipbuilder.
 The committee also handed over the documents to Boustead Naval Shipyard Sdn Bhd to mark the delivery of the ship.

 The third and fourth LMS which were launched late last year is expected to sail home this September and November.

 Based on the above statements, it is likely the Keris class 21st LMS squadron is expected to become operational late this year.
 As reported previously, KD Keris, the first of class China-made LMS was commissioned in early 2020.